OrchardCMS/OrchardCore/src/docs/guides/create-blazor-cms/README.md

 dotnet add ./BlazorCms/BlazorCms.csproj reference ./OCBlazorLib/OCBlazorLib.csproj
 ```

-Now, your project explorer should look like below image.
+Now, your project explorer should look like the image below.

 ![OCBlazor.sln Solution Explorer](./images/image-003.PNG)

-- We are using ASP.NET Core framework specific features in our class library so we need to add reference to `AspNetCore.App`.
-To achieve this, open and edit `OCBlazorLib.csproj` and add following `ItemGroup`
+- We are using ASP.NET Core Framework specific features in our class library so we need to add a reference to `AspNetCore.App`.
+To achieve this, edit `OCBlazorLib.csproj` and add the following `ItemGroup` section:

 ```xml
   <ItemGroup>